Baryon-dark matter coincidence in Randall-Sundrum Model: Implications for baryogenesis via leptogenesis

-where $z=m_{G_1}/T$.
+where $z=M_1/T$.
 Here, $ \widetilde m_1=\left(m_D^\dagger\,m_D\right)_{22}/M_1\approx m_{\nu,1}^2/M_1$ and and $m_\star\simeq 10^{-3}$ eV is the equilibrium neutrino mass~\cite{Buchmuller:2004nz}.
 The thermally averaged decay width reads,

 where $i$ and $j$ are the decaying particle and the decay products, respectively.
-The first and second lines of Eq.~\eqref{eq:beq-lepto} correspond to the yield of frozen-in radions and KK-gravitons, respectively, that are created (on-shell) either from the inverse decays (2-to-1 process) or from the scattering (2-to-2 process) of the bath particles, where the latter is suppressed by $1/\Lambda_r^4$.
+The first and second line of Eq.~\eqref{eq:beq-lepto} corresponds to the yield of frozen-in radions and KK-gravitons, respectively, that are created (on-shell) either from the inverse decays (2-to-1 process) or from the scattering (2-to-2 process) of the bath particles, where the latter is suppressed by $1/\Lambda_r^4$, and hence sub-dominant in presence of decay.
 The third line takes care of the evolution of RHN yield, where we include RHN production from graviton and radion decays, as well as graviton and radion mediated scattering (included in $\langle\sigma v\rangle_{\text{SM}\,\text{SM}\to N_1\,N_1}$), on top of usual production via inverse decay of the bath particles $(\ell\,H\to N_1)$.
-The last line of the equation determines the net asymmetry produced.
-Sphaleron interactions are in equilibrium in the temperature range between $\sim$ 100 GeV and $10^{12}$ GeV, and they convert a fraction of a non-zero $B-L$ asymmetry into a baryon asymmetry via
+The last line of equation determines the net asymmetry produced.
+Sphaleron interactions are in equilibrium in the temperature range between $\sim$ 100 GeV and $10^{12}$ GeV, and they convert a fraction of a non-zero B$-$L asymmetry into a baryon asymmetry via

 where $N_F$ is the number of fermion generations and $N_H$ is the number of Higgs doublets, which in our case: $N_F = 3,\,N_H = 1$ and $a_{\rm sph}\simeq 28/79$.
 In leptogenesis, where purely a lepton asymmetry is generated, $B-L=-L$.
 This is converted into the baryon asymmetry via sphaleron transition~\cite{Buchmuller:2004nz}.
 Finally, the observed baryon asymmetry of the Universe is given by $Y_B^0 \simeq 8.75\times 10^{-11}$.